ckakiti/Novelty_analysis_KA/Docs/Training_a_new_network.md

 TF_CUDNN_USE_AUTOTUNE=0 CUDA_VISIBLE_DEVICES=0 python3 ../../../train.py
 ```
 ## 7. Evaluate your network:
+Not strictly necessary, but if you'd like to evaluate the performance of your newly trained network, run:
 ```
 CUDA_VISIBLE_DEVICES=0 python3 Step1_EvaluateModelonDataset.py #to evaluate your model [needs TensorFlow]
 python3 Step2_AnalysisofResults.py  #to compute test & train errors for your trained model